midfield99/Calculator_UI/README.md

 Calculator_UI
 Overview.
-This is a demonstration of calling python scripts from a C# program and automatically creating a nuget package.
+This is a demonstration of calling python scripts from a C# program and automatically creating a nuget package**.

+Note: Still need to debug automatically creating the nuget package.
+It worked on my local repo, but it failed on the cloned repo I tested.
+So that needs to be fixed.
+The frontend and backed worked in my cloned repo though.

 Input Syntax: Calculator uses polish notation.
 Mathmatical operators are binary.
 So operators can only have two arguements Spaces separate different atoms for the grammar.
 Parentheses are assusmed.
 For instance "+ * 2 3 5" is equivelent to "(+ (* 2 3) 5)".
 Check checks the string.
 It just checks syntax.
 The string has the possibility of still being invalid.
 For instance "/ 6 0" is valid syntax but throws a divide by zero error.
 This is executed by calling calc_interface.py and using a flag with main to choose the right function. = evaluates the string.
 This is executed by called a specific function in the python script.